-Even though you won’t need to fish the VINGLI out of your pool to keep it moving around, you’ll have to do it keep the suction inlet unclogged, especially when your pool is littered with large debris.
+Even though you won’t need to fish the VINGLI out of your pool to keep it moving around, you’ll have to do it to keep the suction inlet unclogged, especially when your swimming pool is littered with large debris.

-The inlet, though wide, can get clogged from time to time and will be a bit of a pain to clear out.
+The inlet, though broad, can get clogged from time to time and will be a bit of a pain to clear out.
 The most annoying part is detaching the hoses from each other and putting them back together.

 Verdict: Should I Get the VINGLI Creepy Crawler Automatic Pool Vacuum?